openbraininstitute/brain-indexer/docs/queries.rst

 A query returns all indexed elements that intersect with the *query shape* in the requested geometry mode.
 The query shape can be:

-* An axis-aligned box in which case the query is called a *window query*.
+* An axis-aligned box in which case the query is called a *box query*.
 The axis-aligned box can be specified using any two opposing corners of the box;
   often the min/max corners are used, but any two corners that define the box are accepted.

-* A sphere for which we call a the query a *vicinity query*.
+* A sphere for which we call a the query a *sphere query*.

 * A cylinder (mostly for internal purposes such as placing segments).